YosefHayim/learning/Python/Udemy - 100 Days of Code The Complete Python Pro Bootcamp/README.md

 - **File Handling**: Reading from and writing to files, working with CSV data and JSON.
 - **Web Scraping**: Extracting data from websites using BeautifulSoup and automating web interactions with Selenium.
 - **Graphical User Interfaces (GUI)**: Creating interactive applications with `Tkinter`, including flash cards, password managers, and quiz games.
+- **Web Development**: Building web applications with Flask, connecting to databases, and creating APIs.
+- **Automation**: Using Selenium to automate browser tasks and improve productivity.

-I will continue to update this list as I complete the remaining projects and further develop my Python skills.
+This concludes the bootcamp, and I will continue to build on these skills with future projects and learning opportunities!